I18n (internationalization)

 Available Locales

-Vueform is currently available in 19 languages:
+Vueform is currently available in the following languages:

 - Chinese (Simplified) 🇨🇳zh_TW